Use the APNIC Whois Database to obtain network contacts

 Use the Invalid contact report form to report invalid contact details in the APNIC Whois Database.
 APNIC will take appropriate steps to try and have the database objects updated.

-For further help on how to complain to the spammer’s ISP, see: How to Complain to the Spammer’s Provider.
+For further help on how to complain to the spammer’s ISP, see: Where to report spam and other abuse.